CU-DBMI/set-website/_posts/2024-03-25-Parquet-Crafting-Data-Bridges-for-Efficient-Computation.md

 _Data value must be all of the same type within a Parquet column._
 {:.center}

-Data within Parquet is considered ["strongly-typed"](https://en.wikipedia.org/wiki/Strong_and_weak_typing), entailing specific data types (such as integer, string, etc.) associated with each column and value.
+Data within Parquet is ["strongly-typed"](https://en.wikipedia.org/wiki/Strong_and_weak_typing); specific data types (such as integer, string, etc.) are associated with each column, and thus value.
-Attempting to store a data value type which does not match the column data type will usually result in an error (or implied conversion).
+Attempting to store a data value type which does not match the column data type will usually result in an error.
 This can lead to performance and compression benefits due to how quickly Parquet readers can determine the data type.
 Strongly-typed data also embeds a kind of validation directly inside your work (data errors ["shift left"](https://en.wikipedia.org/wiki/Shift-left_testing) and are often discovered earlier).
 [See here](https://cu-dbmi.github.io/set-website/2023/10/04/Data-Quality-Validation.html) for more on data quality validation topics we've written about.